On almost hypohamiltonian graphs: Almost hypohamiltonian graphs

 The graphs from Theorem~\ref{thm:planar_cubic} can be downloaded from the database of interesting graphs at the \textit{House of Graphs}~\cite{hog} by searching for the keywords ``planar cubic almost hypohamiltonian''.

 The smallest planar cubic hypohamiltonian graph of girth~5 has order~76, as proven by McKay~\cite{Mc16}.
 In~\cite{GZ}, we showed that there exists exactly one such graph of order~78.
 Interestingly, McKay's three extremal graphs of order~76 have trivial automorphism group, whereas our 78-vertex example has $D_{3h}$ symmetry (as an abstract group, this is the dihedral group of order~12).
+Furthermore, it is noteworthy that despite the fact that the smallest almost hypohamiltonian graph is significantly larger than the smallest hypohamiltonian graph (17 versus 10 vertices), in the planar and planar cubic case, the current bounds strongly indicate that the roles are reversed.